 We all get jealous, don’t we?
 Actually, no, not everyone experiences jealousy as an emotion.

-But we don’t get jealous solely over material possessions.
+But of course we don’t get jealous solely over material possessions.
 We also get jealous over our relationships.
 We think our friends don’t spend enough time with us, our lovers don’t care about us as much as they should, our customers aren’t loyal enough.
-It all revolves around us.
-He doesn’t spend enough time with me.
+It all revolves around us: He doesn’t spend enough time with me.
 She doesn’t care enough about me.

 The easiest way to turn jealousy off is to stop questioning other people’s intentions.
 We often get jealous because we think a person meant one thing by their actions, when they meant something totally different.
 And the truth is that you’ll never know someone’s real intent, so it’s a waste of time to question it.

-- Accept that you will never know their true intent, no matter how much you question it.
+If you’re struggling with questioning someone’s intent, you can do one of two things: Ask them what they meant by their actions or words.
+Or accept that you will never know their true intent, no matter how much you question it.